yorick1101/spring-persistence/README.md

 # spring-persistence
-This project is to test some behaviour of jpa
+This project is to test some behaviour of jpa, the test is based on spring boot 2.3.0.RELEASE

 ## Background
 - EntityManager is the interface to interact with the persistence context